andreaslordos/Olympia/README.md

 ### Note: this has only been tested on Windows. testing-branch is the cross-platform version but still under development

-0. Download Python if you haven't already.
-Any version above 3.3 should be fine.
-Ideally, you shoud download current one.
+0. Download Python (https://www.python.org/downloads/) if you haven't already.
+Any version above 3.4 should be fine.

 1. Download the repository as a zip file